shaps80/Peek/README.md

 ## Reporting
 An all new reporting system allows you to export screenshots, metadata and even suggested values using the iOS native share sheet.

-## Less Code
+## Accessibility
-Thanks to an all new architecture Peek is also now smaller.
-Providing more features with much less code, leaving a very small footprint on your application.
+Peek itself is now more accessibly with Dynamic Type, but Peek now also surfaces accessibility values from your application.

 ## More

-- Dynamic Type
+- Dynamic Type – more accessible than ever
-- Haptic Feedback (on supported devices)
+- Haptic Feedback – on supported devices
+- Less code – an all new architecture, leaving a very small footprint on your application.

 # Ready to get started?